Koh Tao Diving Tours

 Description

 Twins is one of the most popular dive sites on Koh Tao and is widely used for scuba diving courses and beginner dives.
-The site is named after two large coral bommies that form the central features of the reef.
+The site is named after two large clusters of granite boulders that form the central features of the reef.

-The area around the bommies is scattered with smaller coral heads and sandy channels, creating a relaxed and easy dive environment with plenty to explore.
+The boulders are covered by encrusting corals and scattered smaller coral heads,seperated by sandy channels, creating a relaxed and easy dive environment with plenty to explore.
 Nearby lies Buoyancy World, an underwater training area featuring hoops used to practice buoyancy control.

 Because of its calm conditions and shallow depth, Twins is an ideal dive site for beginners and new divers exploring Koh Tao.